 - Lights, Camera, Motivated Action – when the incentive to sell is the same day in and day out, even the most brilliant performers don’t give 110%.
 Rewards, especially when they are varied and tailored to specific sales promotions, will elevate sales performance.

-- Blockbuster Results – identify your KPIS, make sure that you have accurate and easy ways to measure those KPIS, and make sure that you can measure pax performance against non-pax performance, so you can see the program’s impact.
+- Blockbuster Results – identify your KPIS, make sure that you have accurate and easy ways to measure those KPIS, and make sure that you can measure participants’ performance against non-participants’ performance, so you can see the program’s impact.

 So how can you incentivize your employees to give a stellar performance?
 Consider these five real-world sales incentive plan examples:

-1. Turning a newcomer product into a star using sales incentives.
+1. Turn a newcomer product into a star using a sales incentive plan.

 Owners of small to mid-sized restaurants were choosing gas-powered cooking equipment despite the clear benefits of going electric.
 A utility company wanted to convert those customers to electric appliances.
 Their strategy?
 They awarded points to distributors for selling and installing electrical equipment in restaurants.
 Salespeople could then redeem those points for prizes, such as a classic grand piano or Jeep Cherokee.